 Career Outlook:

-• The demand for AI and ML experts is expected to grow by 40% from 2020 to 2030 (U.S. Bureau of Labor Statistics).
+The demand for AI and ML experts is expected to grow by 40% from 2020 to 2030.
+With key industries like tech, healthcare, and finance leading the way, the future looks bright for AI professionals.

 2. Data Scientists and Data Analysts